cchitsiang/awesome-stars/topics.md

 - [microsoft/promptflow](https://github.com/microsoft/promptflow) - Build high-quality LLM apps - from prototyping, testing to production deployment and monitoring.
 - [continuedev/continue](https://github.com/continuedev/continue) - ⏩ The easiest way to code with any LLM—Continue is an open-source autopilot for VS Code and JetBrains
 - [mattzcarey/code-review-gpt](https://github.com/mattzcarey/code-review-gpt) - Your personal code reviewer powered by LLMs (OpenAI GPT-3.5/4, Llama2, Azure AI) & Embeddings ⚡️ Improve code quality and catch bugs before you break production 🚀
-- [logspace-ai/langflow](https://github.com/logspace-ai/langflow) - ⛓️ Langflow is a UI for LangChain, designed with react-flow to provide an effortless way to experiment and prototype flows.
+- [logspace-ai/langflow](https://github.com/logspace-ai/langflow) - ⛓️ Langflow is a dynamic graph where each node is an executable unit.
+Its modular and interactive design fosters rapid experimentation and prototyping, pushing hard on the limits of creativity.
 - [paul-gauthier/aider](https://github.com/paul-gauthier/aider) - aider is AI pair programming in your terminal
 - [embedchain/embedchain](https://github.com/embedchain/embedchain) - The Open Source RAG framework
 - [steven-tey/novel](https://github.com/steven-tey/novel) - Notion-style WYSIWYG editor with AI-powered autocompletion.